yao-matrix/mblog/recipe/llm-benchmark-btw-c4-and-n2.md

 ### LLM Text Generation

-We use `optimum-benchmark` to benchmark `meta-llama/Meta-Llama-3-8B` embedding model across batch size 1 to 64, to compare the performance of C4 and N2 instance.
+We use `optimum-benchmark` to benchmark `meta-llama/Meta-Llama-3-8B` LM across batch size 1 to 64, to compare the performance of C4 and N2 instance.

 ##### set config
 update `examples/ipex_llama.yaml` as below to benchmark `meta-llama/Meta-Llama-3-8B`. change numa binding to `0,1` because GCP C4 and N2 has 2 numa domains per socket, you can double check with `lscpu`.